DevMountain/Timeline/README.md

 3. Using the documentation for CloudKit, fulfill the contract of each function signature.
 Using the data passed in as a paremeter, write code that will return the requested information.
 When it makes sense to do so using the NSOperation subclasses, try to use them over the convenience functions.

-### CloudKitManagedObject
+### CloudKitSyncable

-Write a protocol that will define how the app will work with CloudKit and Core Data objects.
+Write a protocol that will define how the app will work with CloudKit and our model objects.
 Add a protocol extension that adds predefined convenience functionality to each object that adopts that protocol.

-The `CloudKitManagedObject` protocol will define the required properties and functions that our `Post` and `Comment` objects will need.
+The `CloudKitSyncable` protocol will define the required properties and functions that our `Post` and `Comment` objects will need.

 The protocol extension will add some shared functionality that our `Post` and `Comment` objects will need.